apache/mxnet/docs/architecture/overview.md

 After obtaining `mshadow::Stream` from `RunContext`, we get `mshadow::Tensor` from `mshadow::TBlob`.
 `mshadow::F` is a shortcut to initiate a `mshadow` expression.
-The macro `MSHADOW_TYPE_SWITCH(type, DType, ...)` handles details on different types and the macro `ASSIGN_DISPATCH(out, req, exp)` checks `OpReqType` and performs actions accordingly. `sigma2` is a special parameter in this loss, which we will cover in addtional usages.
+The macro `MSHADOW_TYPE_SWITCH(type, DType, ...)` handles details on different types and the macro `ASSIGN_DISPATCH(out, req, exp)` checks `OpReqType` and performs actions accordingly. `sigma2` is a special parameter in this loss, which we will cover in additional usages.

 ### Define Gradients (optional)
 Create a gradient function with various types of inputs.